DerekPascarella/UniversalDreamcastPatcher/README.md

 The steps for automatically creating a patch are as follows.

-1. In the "Step 1" box, select the original, unmodified disc image as "Unpatched GDI".
-Then, select the modified disc image as "Patched GDI".
+1. In the "Step 1" box, select the original, unmodified disc image as "Original GDI".
+Then, select the modified disc image as "Modified GDI".
 2. In the "Step 2" box, supply a filename for the DCP patch.
 Note that the base filename of the DCP will be used when the patching application generates the patched GDI (e.g. a patch file named "My Game (v1.0).dcp" will result in a patched GDI folder named "My Game (v1.0) [GDI]").
 3. In the "Step 3" box, select whether a custom IP.BIN file should be used when building the patch.
 In many cases, patch developers won't bother with this step, but there are several advantages in enabling these options:
    * **Region-Free** - Patched disc image (output) can be booted on any ODE or emulator, regardless of region setting, and without enabling region-free options within the ODE or emulator itself.